All Singing, All Dancing

-"All Singing, All Dancing" is the eleventh episodes of the ninth season of the American animated television series The Simpsons.
+"All Singing, All Dancing" is the eleventh episode of the ninth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on January 4, 1998.
 In the fourth Simpsons clip show, Homer claims he hates singing, so Marge shows family videos of musical numbers from previous seasons.
 The episode is in the form of a sung-through musical, featuring spoken dialogue only at the start and end of the episode.
 The original material was directed by Mark Ervin and written by Steve O'Donnell.
 It was executive produced by David Mirkin.
 It features guest appearances from George Harrison and Phil Hartman, although these are both clips and neither of them recorded original material for the episode.

 Plot

 Homer and Bart rent the film Paint Your Wagon, expecting it to be a shoot-em-up Western.
 Homer is dismayed to find out that it is actually a musical, and expresses his distaste for such films.
 Marge is baffled by this, saying that he ironically loves singing.
 The family starts delivering their dialogue in song form, and Marge decides to prove that Homer loves to sing by showing family videos.
 Several clips are shown of various songs from past episodes, but Homer is not convinced.
 At this moment, Snake breaks into their house and holds them hostage.
 However, once he hears them singing, Snake decides that they would not make good hostages and leaves.

 The family continues to sing and more videos are shown.
 Snake again breaks into the house and claims that he got a song stuck in his head and the only way to get rid of it is to kill the Simpsons.
 He tries to shoot them but discovers that his gun is out of ammunition and leaves again.

 After more clips, Snake returns for a final time, with ammunition, and aims his gun at them, but the family reveals that they are done singing.
 Snake declares that he has no problem with them and leaves.
 When Marge starts humming a tune, however, he fires a warning shot through the window.

 During the closing credits, Snake, still annoyed by all the music, shoots at the orchestra as they try to play the show's closing theme song.
 The third and final time they try to play, it is at a very soft volume, but Snake is not fooled and proceeds to shoot again, and once more when the Gracie Films logo music plays.